Quillraven/Fleks/ReadMe.md

 ## Current Status

+This branch contains a special Kotlin Multiplatform compatible verion of Fleks.
+It has a slightly different API when compared with the normal 1.0 release.
+But still similar enough that it should not be much work to switch between (normal) release 1.0 and release 1.0-KMP.

-Release Candidate version 1.0-RC3 is available on maven central since 30-Jan-2022.
+Release version 1.0-KMP-RC3 is available on maven central since XX-YYY-2022.
 Please feel free to contribute to the Discussions or Issues.
 Help is always appreciated.
 To use Fleks add it as a dependency to your project: